samantoz/dsc680-applied-datascience/Project-2/Project_2_Draft_White_Paper.md

 * Are there certain schools or states where student debt and loan default rates are high compared to earnings?
 * Considering diversity, is there a good ratio of male/female, ethnic and racial mix?
 * What can we find about the income distribution patterns of the students getting admission?

+In this project I am planning to use machine learning to explore data on American colleges to predict post-graduate earnings.
+There are hundreds of different features that make each college unique, including: location, admission rates, tuition, demographics, average student loans, and average standardized test scores.
+I want to discover which of these features are most significant in predicting the median ten year post-graduate earnings for a given college.

 <a name="Background"></a>
 ### Introduction